GoogleCloudPlatform/samples-style-guide/content/en/_index.md

     // Snippet content ...
 }
 {{< /tab >}}
+{{< tab header="Go" >}}
+// exampleSnippet demonstrates best practices.
+// The function prints to an io.Writer for testing purposes.
+Do not print to
+// stdout or stderr.
+Use the io.Writer instead. func exampleSnippet(w io.Writer, projectID, filePath string) error {
+    // Snippet content ...
+    // Using the io.Writer looks like this: fmt.Fprintf(w, "The answer is %v\n", 42)
+}
+{{< /tab >}}
 {{< tab header="Python" >}}
 # This is an example snippet for showing best practices.
 def example_snippet(project_id: str, file_path: str) -> None: